The Method of Multiple Scales

 Reconstituted equations

 The reconstitution method consists in combining the modulation equations at each slow time scales in order to obtain modulation equations in the physical time.
-Recalling the chain rule
+The approach used in the oscilate package corresponds to the Complete Inconsistent Method discussed in [3], in opposition to consistent approaches which treat each order individually.

 \[\dfrac{\textrm{d}(\bullet)}{\textrm{d}t} = \sum_{i=0}^{N_e} \epsilon^{i} \textrm{D}_i(\bullet),\]